Schedule a free consultation

 Contact Our Houston DWI and Child Custody Lawyer

 When you need an aggressive criminal defense lawyer, it's because your rights and freedom are at stake.
 One such right is the right to parent your child.
 Don't let a DWI or other charge against you turn into a conviction and thereby affect your child custody rights.
 Contact Doug Murphy.
 He's experienced.
 He's Board Certified in DWI defense and criminal defense.
 He is well-regarded in his field of law and travels throughout Texas and beyond to teach other attorneys how to defend their clients successfully, too.
-Contact Doug Murphy Law Firm, P.C. today at 713-229-8333.
+Contact Murphy & McKinney Law Firm, P.C. today at 713-229-8333.

 Back to Top